-In the summer of 2022, Antony Gormley (1950) will take over the museum and estate of Voorlinden.
-The British artist is renowned worldwide for his sculptures, installations and public works that explore the relationship between the human body and the space around us.
-The major retrospective exhibition GROUND brings together work spanning Gormley’s career, from his early lead sculptures from the 1980s to recent large-scale installations, and can be seen from 26 May to 25 September 2022.
+This summer, Antony Gormley (1950) takes over the museum and estate of Voorlinden.
+The British artist is renowned worldwide for his sculptures and installations that investigate the relationship between the human body and the space around us.
+GROUND brings together work spanning Gormley’s career, from his early lead sculptures to new installations that are custom made for Voorlinden.
+The groundbreaking show is the biggest solo exhibition Voorlinden has ever presented and will be on display from 26 May through 25 September 2022.

-Antony Gormley: ‘Sculpture is no longer a medium of memorial and idealisation but a context in which human being can be examined.
+Antony Gormley states: ‘Sculpture of the body is no longer a medium of memorial and idealisation but a context in which human being can be examined.
 Sculpture is no longer representational: it is an instrument of investigation and questioning.
 I have called this exhibition GROUND to make this open invitation of sculpture clear.
 Without the viewer there is no show, without the gallery there is no context.
 The joy of this kind of exhibition is to allow the richness of the context itself to become activated by sculpture.
-For me, the body of the viewer is often the activating principle in a ‘ground’ of contemplation: the works become catalysts for awareness and grounds for physical and imaginative inhabitation.’
+For me, the body of the viewer is often the activating principle in a ‘ground’ of contemplation: the works become catalysts for awareness and grounds for physical and imaginative inhabitation.

 In a time of chaos and a creeping feeling that everything is breaking down, we need art more than ever.
 It gives us space of stillness and silence in which we can discover shy bits of our own nature, but also wells of resilience and hope.
 With art we have tools to generate, through sense and first- hand experience, the ground for a truth that we might believe in.
 Never has the beholder’s share been more important.’